top of page

 "Once personal units acquire a common meaning within a social unit in which case the method of measuring becomes culturally or socially shared the measurement behavior may take one of two forms.
 If the method of performing the measurement is shared, but the dimensional value of the unit varies, then this type of measurement behavior will be called measures hy custom in this paper.
 On the other hand, if both method and value for the unit are shared and do not vary, then this type of measurement behavior will be called measures by standard."
 [Hudson 1972 p28]

-Sherry Towers is a statistician and data scientist now working in Germany.
+Sherry Towers is a statistician and data scientist who is now working in Germany.
 She is best known for her work on the contagion effect of mass shootings.
 In 2017 she published a study of the sun temple at Mesa Verde.
 She found evidence of the Golden Section, 3-4-5 Pythagorean right triangles, equilateral triangles, 45-degree right triangles, and a standard measurement system.
 She used aerial photography from Google Earth.
 One important thing she did was ground truth some of the measurements taken from the imagery to establish the accuracy.
 [Towers 2017] It is unclear in the paper what statistical methods she used to get her results.

 This all reminds me of Marshall, and like Hopewell culture, Pueblo and Chaco culture now have several candidates for a measurement standard.
 To my knowledge, Hudson and Towers have published the only statistical-based research on measurement systems of a culture without written language in the Southwest.
 I've found an interesting recent study of Machu Pichu.
 [Kubicka and Kasiński 2020] Whether the Inca had a written language or not is still a matter of speculation.
 Some consider Khipu, a system of knots on separate strings tied to a long cord the Inca's written language.
 If so, it has not been translated.
 [Demaine and Demaine 2024] The official language is Quechua but the Inca were an empire with many different speakers.
 Two Quechua to Spanish dictionaries exist from the 16th century.
 They both contain references to several units of measure.
 Inca architecture had a standard over their huge empire with some local deviations.
 Kubicka and Kasiński looked at LIDAR data from a scan they took of a set of standard wall elements, called niches.
 They concluded that an imperial measurement system could exist.
 The values found in various structures differed depending on the rank of the people using the structure.
 Multiples of these values, however, aligned with known Inca measures.
 There is an R software package currently available for this type of analysis.
 [Kasiński 2020]

 Another paper including one of the same authors looks at a 'Hellenistic' 1st-century AD Cyprus.
 Cyprus was first Greek, then after Alexander the Great, a Ptolemaic kingdom ruled for several hundred years.
 This brought in late Egyptian influences.
 At the time the house was built Cyprus was under Roman rule.
 Greece contributed three measurement systems while Roman and Ptolemaic one each.
 [Brzozowska-Jawornicka and Kubicka-Sowinska 2021] The authors concluded that the house was designed using a Ptolemaic measurement system.
 They make a good point that whatever value the analysis gives it only has worth in the power of the interpretation.
-In this case, there are no questions about if there is a measurement system or its parameters, just which was used.
+In this case, there are no questions about whether there is a measurement system or its parameters, just what was used.
 This does, however, give more trust to the analysis.

 There seems to be more research on measurement systems in Europe, but, as I've mentioned, any results are controversial.
 One problem is that in many instances all of these measurements are lumped together when they each need a statistical model unique to the problem.
 This includes The Golden Section which has its own strange story to tell, the geometric measurements, what is called structural orientation, and related to this, archaeoastronomy.
 Here, I want to concentrate on a statistical model for a measurement system.

 The statistical model for measurement standards is called a quantum or quantal model.
 I prefer quantal to quantum to distinguish it from quantum theory.
 This model was first proposed concerning chemistry, regularities in atomic weights could be explained by integral numbers of protons and neutrons.
 The first statistical attempt at this problem was in 1954.
 [Hammersley and Morton 1954] They were the first to call this a quantum hypothesis and offered a Monte Carlo approach.
 This was taken up by S. R. Broadbent [Broadbent 1955] [Broadbent 1956] whose method was used by both Thom and Hudson in their research.
 Broadbent is also believed to be the second author of a foundational paper on percolation theory.
 [Keeler 2024] Kendall, who tried to replicate Thom's data, further refined the model which he called cosine quantogram analysis.
-[Kendall 1974] Kubicka and Kasiński's analysis and current European studies use Kandall's approach.
+[Kendall 1974] Kubicka and Kasiński's analysis and current European studies use Kendall's approach.

 In Europe, support for a standardized measurement system also shows support for a diffusion model for an assumed persistence of this system through the ages.
 [Rottländer 1996] This reminds me of a similar theory of diffusion for geometric knowledge.
 In the first article, I introduced the ideas of Paulus Gerdes who rejected the diffusion theory in favor of empirical mathematics derived directly from the workings of a material culture.
 [Gerdes 2003] With the propensity of human-based measurements and the act of construction including sacred architecture still a manifestation of material culture, I wonder if this standardization comes from a convergence of methods rather than some diffusion of an ideal.
 Perhaps this is what Hudson meant by measure by custom rather than measure by standard.

 Hopewell culture did not have a written language although the culture was expansive over a large part of eastern North America.
 This wasn't a conquest but a spread of ideas and practices, perhaps through proselytizing or pilgrimage.
 Whether this was the result of migration out of the Scioto Core is unknown.
 A study of a Hopewell cultural group in Western Michigan shows that the people living there were locals.
 There is no evidence that this group built earthworks.
 [Chivis 2020] Meaning had to be transmitted from place to place.
 [Giles 2020] [Keith 2020] No one knows their language or what modern peoples still may speak a form of it and research into this is just beginning.
-[Yerkes 2020] Hopewell culture has a distinctive aesthetic and their earthworks also use a visible geometric aesthetic.
-Whether this aesthetic included a common measure is still an open question.
+[Yerkes 2020]

-Part VI - Time
+Part VI - Landscape

 Part VII - Memory